 The first BFI English Club began in 2011 with 35 students and 3 Burundi leaders.
 Today, we have over 55,374 students, 3,943 volunteer instructors, and 1,125 clubs serving throughout all 18 provinces of Burundi.

 Because Burundians trying to learn English struggle with the lack of printed resources, BFI’s goal was to send over 40,000 English language books to Burundi’s universities, schools, and English Clubs.
 Thanks to the support of our donors and our partnership with Books for Africa, we were able to surpass this!
-Just this summer of 2014, BFI’s second batch of books, a 40′ container of more than 20,000 books, arrived in Burundi, totaling BFI’s book count to 44,000.
+We are proud to announce that we have sent over 100,000 books to date, and have prepared the shipment of 2 more containers to go out August of 2018.

-As containers are commonly used in Burundi as shops, BFI decided to transform our container into a library.
-We will be guided in this endeavor by engineering students in the Global TIES Program at UC San Diego’s Jacobs School of Engineering.
+As containers are commonly used in Burundi as shops, BFI decided to transform our containers into a libraries.
+We currently have 4 completed libraries, plus 2 more containers in the process of being converted.

 Our hopes, are to one day transform all of our libraries into communities centers, where families can learn together and work toward ending poverty in their country.

 Burundi Friends International (BFI) is a 501 (c) (3) nonprofit organization.
 We invite you to contact us to volunteer and join in our work to end poverty and create self-sustaining opportunities for Burundi, or donate to support BFI’s mission.